-13.11.
+14.11.
 Forced Marriage

-13.11.1.
-WHAT IS THE DIFFERENCE BETWEEN AN ARRANGED AND FORCED
+14.11.1.
+WHAT IS THE DIFFERENCE BETWEEN AN ARRANGED AND FORCED MARRIAGE?

-MARRIAGE?

-- 13.11.1.1.
-Arranged marriage: Both participants give their full consent and enter the marriage willingly. - 13.11.1.2.
+- 14.11.1.1.
+Arranged marriage: Both participants give their full consent and enter the marriage willingly. - 14.11.1.2.
 Forced marriage: One or both participants enter the marriage without giving their consent.
-They go through with the wedding under duress from their families. - 13.11.2.
-Forcing someone into marriage is a criminal offence in the UK. - 13.11.3.
+They go through with the wedding under duress from their families. - 14.11.2.
+Forcing someone into marriage is a criminal offence in the UK. - 14.11.3.
 A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
 A lack of consent can be where a person does not consent or where they cannot consent e.g. if they have learning disabilities.
 There can also be links to so-called 'honour based' abuse.
-The Forced Marriage Unit can be contacted for advice or information on 020 7008 0151 or email: fmu@fco.gov.uk Our school recognises that it has an important role in safeguarding children from forced marriage by educating pupils about the law and their rights and in identifying signs of risk.
-Further information can be foundGovernment Guidance on Forced Marriage.
+The Forced Marriage Unit can be contacted for advice or information on 020 7008 0151 or email: fmu@fco.gov.uk_Our school recognises that it has an important role in safeguarding children and young people from forced marriage by educating children and young people about the law and their rights andin identifying signs of risk.
+Further information can be found in the Government Guidance on Forced Marriage.

-13.12.
+14.12.
 Homelessness

-13.12.1.
+14.12.1.
 Our staff will alert the DSL of families becoming or at risk of becoming homeless, so that the DSL can refer to housing services at the earliest opportunity.
-Indicators for the risk of homelessness can include debt, rent arrears, domestic abuse, and anti-social behaviour, as well as the family being asked to leave a property.
+Indicators forthe risk of homelessness can include debt, rent arrears, domestic abuse, and anti- social behaviour, as well as the family being asked to leave a property.
 Duties introduced under The Homelessness Reduction Act 2017 shift focus to early intervention.
-For further information refer to Homeless ReductionAct Factsheets.
+For further information refer to Homeless Reduction Act Factsheets.

-13.13.
-Homestay - Children staying with host families
+14.13.
+Homestay - children staying with host families

-13.13.1.
-Pupils may as part of their learning experience, stay for short periods with a host family (homestay) e.g. as part of a foreign exchange visit or sports tour.
-We will ensure the suitability of the adults in their respective families who will be responsible for the visiting child during the stay.
+14.13.1.
+Children and young people may as part of their learning experience, stay for short periods with a host family (homestay) e.g. as part of a foreign exchange visit or sports tour.

+14.13.2.
+We will ensure the suitability of the adults in their respective families who will be responsible for the visiting child or young person during the stay.
 See Avanti Schools Trust Safer Recruitment Policy for further details on our specific duties.

-13.14.
-Missing Education or Missing from Home and Care
+14.14.
+Missing education or missing from home and care